wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 **Highlight:**

-1. TimeStone is essentially redo log + group commit + operation logging.
+1. TimeStone is essentially redo log + DRAM Buffer + group commit + operation logging.
 Group commit amortizes persistence cost by combining multiple object updates into one and let the traffic be absorbed by DRAM.
 Operation logging works with group commit to allow transactions to commit immediately, since the txn can be recovered using the operation log.

 **Lowlight:**